Percy French: Life

+RJ Mecredy

 When the Board of Works reduced its staff around 1888, French turned to journalism as the editor of The Jarvey, a weekly comic paper which was set up by RJ Mecredy.
 It ran for two years and contains 1,664 pages.
 French was an enthusiastic cyclist, who cycled all over the country with his art materials stopping to sketch and paint.
 He was good friends with "Arjay" Mecredy, and he contributed to The Irish Cyclist for 34 years.
 When Mecredy went on holiday, he asked French to stand in for him as editor of The Irish Cyclist magazine.
 French's fey sense of humour caused him to make facetious replies to the letters to the editor, and Mecredy returned to a storm of raging withdrawals of subscriptions.
 He offered to subvent French in a humorous magazine.

 When The Jarvey failed, French's long and successful career as a songwriter and entertainer began.
 He had lived by the canal in Dublin at 35 Mespil Road before going to London in 1890.
 He famously wrote to his friends when he moved there: "We have come to live by the canal, do drop in".
 A granite seat was erected in 1988 on the canal near his home, dedicated to French.
 It was sponsored by the Oriel Gallery and bears another witticism of French's: "Remember me is all I ask, / And if that memory proves a task, forget".

 French is mentioned twice by name in James Joyce's Finnegans Wake and his death in Liverpool is recorded on page 73-74 of "Finnegans Wake" as the passing of the giant Finn-Finnegan.
 His song 'Phil the Fluter's Ball' is referenced 26 times in the book and several other songs.

 French was married twice.
 His first wife, Ethel Armitage-Moore contributed a regular weekly gossip and fashion column to The Jarvey as well as exceptionally beautiful drawings.
 She died a day after their first wedding anniversary on 29 June 1891 of complications connected to maternal sepsis and her baby daughter, also called Ethel, died some weeks later.
 She is buried in Mount Jerome cemetery and the baby is buried in the grounds of Elphin Cathedral.
 In November 1894, Helen Sheldon from Warwickshire became French's second wife, and they had three daughters.
 They lived from 1894 to 1900 at 35 Mespil Road and moved to St John's Wood London in 1900.